LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-HTML-Data-Attributes.md

 Although it took a while to wrap my head around the lessons in this unit, working with Ajax and jQuery in my project was quite fun.
 The opportunity to play with and apply concepts outside of the context of lesson exercises does wonders in helping them to finally "click."

-I'm sure there are best practices in navigating the DOM and I am still learning, but one technique I found very useful was the storage of information in HTML [data attributes.](http://www.w3schools.com/tags/att_global_data.asp)  In my own case, I used the data attributes both as "breadcrumbs" to mark and find specific elements later, and as hidden storage for much larger chunks of code.
+One technique I found very useful in manipulation of the DOM, was the storage of information in HTML [data attributes.](http://www.w3schools.com/tags/att_global_data.asp)  I used the data attributes both as "breadcrumbs" to mark and find specific elements later, and as hidden storage for much larger chunks of code.

 ###1.
 Using data attributes as "breadcrumbs":

 The examples below will all focus on the videos index page of my app, for which I wanted to build nested, drop down information a user could toggle in and out of view.
-(My app is a dance step organizer, which assists users in organizing dance steps they would like to learn, and the YouTube videos those steps can be found in.)
+(My app is a dance steps organizer, which assists users in organizing dance steps they would like to learn, and the YouTube videos those steps can be found in.)

 ![Videos index page](../images/Videos index.png)